Millennium2050/Rewardcaller-v2/README.md

 HeluimrewardCaller
 readme added
 Azure function to:
-Get the latest Heluim Rewards and get notified by Mail or SMS
+Get the latest Helium Rewards and get notified by Mail or SMS